BOOK A FIELD TRIP

-This nature-based activity will have students searching for common mammal prints along our outdoor path and creating their own replica specimens to take home.
+This nature-based activity introduces students to common mammal prints and how they are made.
+Children will get to try making their own and create a take-home project.
 Featured animals include: fox, beaver, coyote and elk.

 Bees, butterflies and beneficial insects are the star of this interactive activity on pollinators.
 Students will learn what pollinators are, their role in the environment, and what they can do in their daily lives to protect pollinators.
 Hands-on crafts can be taken home.

 What is a fossil?
 How are fossils made?
 What can we learn from them?
 Students will answer these questions and more by viewing and sorting fossils and modeling the process of fossil formation through a hands-on activity.

 Learn the myth and the science behind rainbows.
 Students will be introduced to how rainbows are created and craft a way to catch a rainbow of their very own!

 Challenge your students to work in groups to solve an engineering problem (think egg drop, catapult, tower, bridge…).
 We will use unconventional materials to imagine, build and test designs.
 Challenges can be chosen in advance by educators to fit with class curriculum.
 All materials provided.

 11) Amazing Muscles (K-6)

 Using the Everybody Healthy hospital exhibit for inspiration, students will learn about the human body and how muscles play an important role in everything we do.
 We will also talk about ways to keep muscles healthy and strong.
 Students will be encouraged to move and stretch during this ACTIVE activity.

 12) Snap Circuits or Solar Cars (grades 4-8)